DITAS-Project/SDK-Blueprint/README.md

 ### Examples

 For testing purposes, the [IDEKO use case](https://github.com/DITAS-Project/ideko-use-case/) has been cloned [here](https://github.com/caloc/ideko-copy).
-Both VDC and DALs configuration files have been added since this repository contains both modules.
+Both VDC and DAL configuration files have been added since this repository contains both modules.

 ##### Create command